 The pancreas is a spongy, tube-shaped organ about 15 cm long.
 It is located in the back of the abdomen, behind the stomach.
 The head of the pancreas is on the right side of the abdomen.
 It is connected to the duodenum, the upper end of the small intestine.
 The narrow end of the pancreas, called the tail, extends to the left side of the body.

 To diagnose pancreatic cancer, the doctor does a complete physical exam and asks about the patient's personal and family medical history.
-Other tests may be ordered, such as CT scans, x-rays that give detailed pictures of a cross- section of the pancreas.
+Other tests may be ordered, such as CT scans and X-rays, which give detailed pictures of a cross-section of the pancreas.
 A biopsy is the only sure way for the doctor to know whether cancer is present.
 In a biopsy, the doctor removes some tissue from the pancreas.
 It is examined under a microscope by a pathologist, who checks for cancer cells.

 Cancer of the pancreas is curable only when it is found in its earliest stages, before it has spread.
 Otherwise, it is very difficult to cure.
 However, it can be treated, symptoms can be relieved, and the quality of the patient's life can be improved.
 Pancreatic cancer is treated with surgery, radiation therapy, or chemotherapy.

 Surgery may be done to remove all or part of the pancreas.
-Sometimes it is also necessary to remove a portion of the stomach, the duodenum, and other nearby tissues
+Sometimes it is also necessary to remove a portion of the stomach, the duodenum, and other nearby tissue.
+There are three types of pancreatic surgery available in Singapore:

 Radiation therapy (also called radiotherapy) uses high-powered rays to damage cancer cells and stop them from growing.
 Radiation is also used as a way to kill cancer cells that remain in the area after surgery.